New Douglas Park

-New Douglas Park, also known as The Hamilton Community Stadium for sponsorship reasons, is a football stadium in Hamilton, South Lanarkshire, Scotland, which serves as the home of Scottish League Two side Clyde, also formerly being home to Scottish League One side Hamilton Academical.
-It takes its name from Douglas Park, the Accies's former stadium which was located immediately to the south of the current site.
+New Douglas Park, also known as The Hamilton Community Stadium for sponsorship reasons, is a football stadium in Hamilton, South Lanarkshire, Scotland, which serves as the home to Scottish League One side Hamilton Academical, as well as the current home of Scottish League One side Clyde.
+It takes its name from Douglas Park, the Accies' former stadium which was located immediately to the south of the current site.